vanyossi/artscript/README.txt

 Tk: For Gui
-ImageMagick: Library for manipulating image formats
-calligraconverter: Handles converts from XCF, ORA and KRA files.
+ImageMagick: Library for manipulating image formats calligraconverter(optional): Handles converts from XCF, ORA and KRA files. inkscape (optional):** If inkscape is present it will be usen to convert svg, otherwise imagemagick will process them.

 ### What it does
-Artscript is a GUI wrapper for convert and calligraconvert It will accept a list of images and make a series of operations like resize, add watermark, add suffix,preffx to output filename and change file format.
+Artscript is a GUI wrapper for convert and calligraconvert.
+It will accept a list of images and make a series of operations such as resize, add watermark, add a suffix or preffx to the output filename and change file format.
 All or some at the same time.

 It will output all files to the current directory.